Before delving into the strange and depraved world of Spirit Cooking, it is worth revisiting some of Marina Abramovic’s most memorable performances.

 1974- Rhythm 4

 In 1974, Marina performed a piece called Rhythm 5.
-In this performance she drew a 5-pointed star and drenched it with petroleum.
-She then lit the star on fire and while standing next to it, began clipping her nails, toenails and hairs and throwing them into the fire.
-In the final act of purification, Abramović leapt across the flames, propelling herself into the center of the large star.
+In this performance, she drew a 5-pointed star and drenched it with petroleum.
+She then lit the star on fire and while standing next to it, began clipping her nails, toenails, and hairs and throwing them into the fire.
+In the final act of purification, Abramović leaped across the flames, propelling herself into the center of the large star.
 Once inside the star, the artist had lost consciousness from lack of oxygen.

 Every folk and fairy tale that speaks of witches, tell us of said witches burning hairs and clipping of either themselves or their victims into the flames in order to cast a spell or to commune with the evil spirits.

 For example, in the Catalonian (Spanish) mythology about witches), they:

 …supposedly have “the mark of the devil” on their buttocks, made by a forceful bite by the Devil’s teeth, which takes the form of two crossed horns, a toad, a ram with large horns, or a simple little circle.
 Legend also has it that the Devil can mark the witch’s eye in various ways: with horns, or by making it empty, or with two pupils.
 Some traditions say that witches have two pupils in the left eye and deer horns in the right one.

 In this performance, Marina uses a razor blade to cut the shape of a five-pointed-star into her stomach.
 She performs this piece naked laying on a table in front of the audience.
 Once her cutting was complete, Marina cries in front of the audience and blots her cut with a towel while listening to a Russian folk song.
 She then laid down on blocks of ice and later would kneel and whip herself repeatedly.
 Once Marina was done with her self infliction she got up and ate one spoon full of honey and had a glass of red wine, implying the end of a climax with a peaceful ending.